Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

 Andra Bobbitt has participated in over 35 research expeditions in 20 years of working in marine geology.
-Her work has involved processing acoustic navigation and multibeam bathymetry data, establishing an oceanographic geographic information system (GIS) and serving as the webmaster for the Vents program.
-She graduated from the University of California at San Diego in 1984 where she then began working at the Scripps Institution of Oceanography.
-In 1991 she moved to Oregon to work for the NOAA Vents Program.
-For the Ring of Fire expedition, she will serve as the Ocean Exploration Data Manager.
+Her work has involved processing acoustic navigation and multibeam bathymetry data, establishing an oceanographic geographic information system (GIS) and serving as the Webmaster for the Vents program.
+She graduated in 1984 from the University of California at San Diego, where she then began working at the Scripps Institution of Oceanography.
+In 1991, she moved to Oregon to work for the NOAA Vents Program.
+For the Submarine Ring of Fire 2006 expedition, she will serve as the Ocean Exploration data manager.

 Sheryl BoltonSheryl Bolton